 This is intended to indicate the organization that made the last change to the data record.
 This field may not be necessary if the official address authority is clearly defined and is the only organization that is allowed to edit a record.
 However, the flexibility we envision with the administration of the geographic parts of the regional dataset suggests that this element will be of use at some point.
 Optional

-Update Date (UPDATEDATE): Date, 8 digit integer
+Edited Date (EDITED_DT ): Date,

 This should preferably be filled by the editing application whenever there is an edit.
 It should use the standard YYYYMMDD format.
 Note, this element is not part of the National Standard.
 Mandatory